trustengineering/website/src/markdown/_all.md

 Our core values drive us to deliver simple, sustainable solutions, for our clients, at pace.

-The service we offer to our client's is non-prescriptive but includes:
+The service we offer to our clients is non-prescriptive but includes:
 - Full-stack software development
 - Mentoring, coaching and training
 - Team and project bootstrapping